 - All Shopify products must be marked as available and the option to track inventory in Shopify must be enabled.
 Inventory synchronization will fail for any product where these two settings are disabled in Shopify.

-- Pulls initial items and quantities from Shopify into Zenventory (unless a matching SKU already exists)
+- Pulls items and quantities from Shopify into Zenventory during initialization (unless a matching SKU already exists)

 - Pushes updated inventory stock levels from Zenventory to Shopify for matching SKUs